ThePhD/ThePhD.github.io/_posts/2022-02-28-Ever Closer - C23 Draws Nearer.markdown

 *Document Number: [N2927](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2927.htm)*

 This has been a long time coming.
-Some of the first mentions of `typeof` came in the C99 rationale, where they deemed that `typeof` was nice but they would like a little more time to settle out the semanticsof it.
+Some of the first mentions of `typeof` came in the C99 rationale, where they deemed that `typeof` was nice but they would like a little more time to settle out the semantics of it.
 (There were probably earlier ones, I just could not be bothered to go even further back in time.)

 Fast forward 23 years later, and C will finally have one of the oldest and most existing-iest pieces of practice that has ever been part of the c Language.